 - Measurable and quantifiable

-- Must directly relate to the nature of the business and to the goals and objectives that the company is trying to achieve.
+- It must directly relate to the nature of the business and to the goals and objectives that the company is trying to achieve.

 Types of KPIs